agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

 Foreign key fields are: `AccessGroupTypeId, ModifiedBy, CreatedBy`

 ### Create a new record of AccessGroup
-* If the value in the `Id` fields are empty then action insert a new record according input parameter entity record structure (`AccessGroupData`).
+* If the value in the `Id, Name, ExternalId` fields are empty then action insert a new record according input parameter entity record structure (`AccessGroupData`).
-* If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`AccessGroupData`).
+* If the value in the `Name,ExternalId` and `Id` fields are empty then action insert a new record according input parameter entity record structure (`AccessGroupData`).
-* If the `Id` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.
+* If the `Id, Name, ExternalId` field value is matched multiple times, then a `400` error is reported (`Errors/Multible Rows`), and the error record is returned.

 The response body will contain the object of the created record if the call is successful.
 Method returns an extended `AccessGroup` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.